thecodeofdaniel/UdemySpeedup/README.md

 Get the add-on
 [here!](https://addons.mozilla.org/en-US/firefox/addon/udemy-speedup/)

-Add more playback rates to Udemy videos, ranging from 0.5x to 4x speed.
-Use the `[` and `]` keys to quickly change playback by 0.25 speed.
+Add more playback rates to Udemy videos.
+Use the `[` and `]` keys to quickly change playback.
 Skip the "Up next" screen and skip long intros or outros if you so choose!

 ## Steps to build/edit extension